Note

 Some or all of the functionality noted in this topic is available as part of a preview release.
 The content and the functionality are subject to change.

 This article describes how to set up and manage backorder and preorder functionality in Microsoft Dynamics 365 Intelligent Order Management.
-Management of backorders and preorders gives you the flexibility to optimize the handling of your inventory.
+Managing backorders and preorders gives you the flexibility to optimize the handling of your inventory.

 Backorders

-A backorder is an order that was placed for a product or service, but that can't immediately be fulfilled because of a lack of available supply.
+A backorder is an order for a product or service that you can't immediately fulfill because of a lack of available supply.
 Customers who place an order for an item that isn't currently in stock might be informed that the product is on backorder.
 They might be told that they can still make a payment in return for a promise of future delivery.
-Items that are on backorder might indicate a date when they will be back in stock.
+Items that are on backorder might indicate a date when they're back in stock.

 How backorder functionality works

-When an order is created in Intelligent Order Management, an inventory check can be run as part of either the policy assignment process or the fulfillment and returns optimization process.
-In both these processes, inventory might not be found for the ordered product.
-In this case, the order line is updated with a Status Reason value of Backorder Hold.
+When you create an order in Intelligent Order Management, you can run an inventory check as part of either the policy assignment process or the fulfillment and returns optimization process.
+In both these processes, the system might not find inventory for the ordered product.
+In this case, the system updates the order line with a Status Reason value of Backorder Hold.

-If the available-to-promise (ATP) settings are enabled, the Inventory Availability Date and Estimated Shipment Date values for the product will be updated on the backordered lines.
+If you enable the available-to-promise (ATP) settings, the system updates the Inventory Availability Date and Estimated Shipment Date values for the product on the backordered lines.

 The following illustration shows an example of an order orchestration journey that has a policy-based fulfillment assignment.

-The example in the following illustration highlights key updates that are made to sales order lines when they are backordered.
-The order line is updated with a State value of Sale Order Product on Hold and a Status Reason value of Backorder Hold.
-The Estimated Shipment Date and Inventory Availability Date values are also updated.
+The example in the following illustration highlights key updates that the system makes to sales order lines when it backorders them.
+The system updates the order line with a State value of Sale Order Product on Hold and a Status Reason value of Backorder Hold.
+The system also updates the Estimated Shipment Date and Inventory Availability Date values.

-After a product is backordered, a background job that is automatically run triggers an inventory check, based on the launch date, to determine whether the order lines can be moved to subsequent fulfillment.
-From the orchestration, Intelligent Order Management will determine whether an inventory check should be triggered independently or through the fulfillment and returns optimization process.
+After the system backorders a product, it automatically runs a background job that triggers an inventory check, based on the launch date, to determine whether the order lines can move to subsequent fulfillment.
+From the orchestration, Intelligent Order Management determines whether an inventory check should be triggered independently or through the fulfillment and returns optimization process.

-A job log is available, where you can view the list of job runs, the status of each, and the number of records that have been successfully processed and moved to fulfillment.
+A job log is available where you can view the list of job runs, the status of each, and the number of records that the system successfully processed and moved to fulfillment.
 To open the job log, on the Home page, in the left navigation, under Monitoring, select Background jobs.

 If a background job fails, you can manually run it by using the Run option on the upper toolbar.
 Select Back-Order Job to start a new instance of the background job.